By Tim Lambert

 However, Alexander’s reforms did not prevent the revolutionary movements from growing stronger.
 An attempt was made to assassinate the Tsar in 1866.
 Another was made in 1867.
 In 1879 the Imperial train was derailed in yet another attempt to kill him.
 Alexander was finally assassinated in March 1881 when a man named Ignatius Grinevitsky threw a grenade at him.

 Alexander II was replaced by Alexander III.
 The new Tsar was determined to clamp down on all dissent.
 Nevertheless, revolutionary movements continued to grow during his reign (1881-1894).
-Meanwhile, at the end of the 19th century, the industrial revolution reached Russia.
-In the 1880s Russia was still an agricultural society.
+Meanwhile, at the end of the 19th century, the industrial revolution reached the Russian Empire.
+In the 1880s it was still an agricultural society.
 It was backward compared to many European countries.

-However, from about 1890 Russia began to change rapidly into an industrial country.
+However, from about 1890 the Russian Empire began to industrialize.
 Building the trans-Siberian railway from Moscow to Vladivostok began in 1891.
 It was completed in 1905.
 Alexander III was succeeded by Nicholas II.
 He was a weak ruler who led Russia into a disastrous war with Japan.

 In the late 19th century Russia increased its influence in the Pacific region.
 However, Japan was a rising power in the area.
-In 1898 Russia leased bases in Manchuria.
+In 1898 the Russian Empire leased bases in Manchuria.
 Other powers demanded that Russia leave but she ignored their wishes.
 Finally, on 9 February 1904, the Japanese attacked the Russian base at Port Arthur.
 The Japanese won victories on land and at sea.
 Port Arthur surrendered on 2 January 1905.
 In February-March 1905 the Japanese won a battle at Mukden.
 Then in May 1905, the Japanese navy won a resounding victory at Tsushima.
-In 1905 the Russians were forced to make a humiliating peace, the Treaty of Portsmouth.
+In 1905 the Russian Empire was forced to make a humiliating peace, the Treaty of Portsmouth.

 The 1905 revolution in Russia began when Father George Gapon led a peaceful march on Sunday 22 January 1905.
 The marchers wanted higher pay and a 10-hour working day.
 They marched through St Petersburg to the Winter Palace.
 However, the palace guard opened fire killing hundreds of people.
 Following ‘bloody Sunday’ there were riots by peasants and Russia was hit by a wave of strikes.
 There were also mutinies in the army and navy.
 Finally, in October 1905, Russia was paralyzed by a general strike.

-One ominous occurrence was the rise of Marxism in Russia.
+One ominous occurrence was the rise of Marxism in the Russian Empire.
 A Marxist party was formed in Russia in 1898.
 At a meeting in 1903, it split into 2 groups.
 The Bolsheviks (from the Russian word for the majority) and the Mensheviks (from the word for minority).
 However, the Bolsheviks were not the majority within the party they were only the majority at one particular meeting.

 Then in 1914 came the First World War.
 In September 1914 the Russian army was severely defeated at Tannenberg.
-Russia never really recovered.
-In March 1915 the Tsar took command of the Russian army.
+The Russian Empire never really recovered.
+In March 1915 the Tsar took command of the army.
 (He could, therefore, be held personally responsible for its failures).
-Russia continued to suffer terrible losses and the country ‘bled to death’.
+The Russian Empire continued to suffer terrible losses and the country ‘bled to death’.

 Meanwhile, there were severe shortages on the home front.
 In March 1917 a shortage of bread in Petrograd (as St Petersburg had been renamed) led to riots.
 This time the soldiers in the city joined the rioters.
 The Tsarist regime quickly collapsed.
 Nicholas abdicated.
 A provisional government made up of deputies from the Duma then ruled Russia.
 A moderate Socialist named Alexander Kerensky became prime minister.